ohmycthulhu/counterfactual-on-ontologies-performance-evaluation/Specification.md

 ### `ExamplesManager`
 Loads and verifies the examples from the file.
 It also should be able to utilize ontology in order to get necessary types.
-- `load(path)` - loads a file with examples, maps them to `AlgorithmTestCase`, and verifies their consistency.
+- `load(examples, ontology)` - loads a file with examples, maps them to `AlgorithmTestCase`, and verifies their consistency.
 - `examples` - returns list of test cases or raises error if they weren't loaded yet.

 ****